secretlycarl/onboarderr/README.md

 - Customizable branding
 - Setup instructions for Plex and Audiobookshelf users
 - Carousel previews and media lists pulled from your server
-- Optional Discord notifications when users request access
+- Discord notifications when users request access
 - Admin dashboard with tools and info
 	- Links to other services
    	- User request log